 Ground Floor Opportunities

+With the help of this garage floor company near me, you can transform your garage flooring into epoxy resin flooring which is a popular garage floor choice, since it also provides better strength to the concrete floor underneath it.
 Garage floors aren’t inherently known for their glam; dark, dusty and stained is often a better description of a garage floor.
-If you’re not feeling your floor, consider coating it in a light or bright hue with concrete floor paint—a tougher version of wall paint that comes in oil- and water-based formulas.
+If you’re not feeling your floor, consider polished concrete garage floor coating.
 Epoxy paint is another option, typically a two-step process that yields tough-as-nails results but involves meticulous floor prep and a work-fast application process.
-A garage floor stain is a third choice—one that mimics the look of natural stone with color that sinks into the floor, and is applied in two coats and buffed in with a wire brush, then sealed with one or two coats of polyurethane as a final step.
+A prime resin flooring is a third choice-offering all of the same hard-wearing flooring benefits.
+The garage floor stain is the fourth option—one that mimics the look of natural stone with color that sinks into the floor, and is applied in two coats and buffed in with a wire brush, then sealed with one or two coats of polyurethane as a final step.

 Lastly, a garage floor sealer with an acrylic or urethane base can be an economical and easy way to spruce up your floor.
 Both versions apply easily with a roller, have a sheen when dry, and can be tinted.
 These coverings offer varying degrees of stain and moisture-resistance and are easier to clean than bare concrete, but involve careful surface preparation and a garage floor that’s dry year-round.
 Before you embark on this option, spend some time up front assessing your floor for compatibility with these applications.